-- Normally bacteriophage T4 kills bacteria - However if T4 is mutated (e.g., an important gene is deleted) it gets disable and looses an ability to kill bacteria - Suppose the bacteria is infected with two different mutants each of which is disabled - would the bacteria still survive? - Amazingly, a pair of disabled viruses can kill a bacteria even if each of them is disabled. - How can it be explained?
+- Normally bacteriophage T4 kills bacteria - However if T4 is mutated (e.g., an important subsequence is deleted) it is disabled and looses its ability to kill bacteria - Suppose the bacteria is infected with two different mutants each of which is disabled would the bacteria still survive? - Amazingly, a pair of disabled viruses can kill a bacteria even if each of them is disabled. - How can it be explained?